Democrats call for due process for the ‘unjustly deported’

 “Bringing home unjustly deported fathers, mothers, community leaders, and workers is also a critical step toward shifting the current U.S. immigration system towards a system that supports family and community unity.”

-The need to revise deportations is especially critical for people who lived in the country for long periods of time, who in many cases were forced to permanently separate from their families over relatively minor infractions.
+The need to revise deportations is especially critical for people who lived in the country for long periods of time and who in many cases were forced to permanently separate from their families over relatively minor infractions.

 “When someone is wrongfully deported, it doesn’t just impact a lone individual.
 Oftentimes, as I’ve seen firsthand in my congressional district, that person leaves behind a family that needs them and a community that values their contributions,” Cleaver said.